webslides/WebSlides/README.md

 * `←`: If WebSlides is not vertical, it will go to the previous slide.
 * `→`: If WebSlides is not vertical, it will go to the next slide.
 * `↑`: If WebSlides is vertical, it will go to the previous slide.
+* `↓`: If WebSlides is vertical, it will go to the next slide.
 * `Page Up`: Go to the previous slide.
 * `Page Down`: Go to the next slide.
 * `Space`: Go to the next slide.